madaan/madaan.github.io/projects/enttrends.md

 ## Background

-In my final year at IITB, I took a course in Enterpreneurship offered by the school of management (we were required to take one course from outside the department).
+In my final year at IITB, I took a course in Entrepreneurship offered by the school of management (we were required to take one course from outside the department).
 The course was a lot of fun, and we were free to do whatever we want for our final project.

-I decided to verify if some of the assumed trends and biases related to Enterpreneurship were actually backed by data.
+I decided to verify if some of the assumed trends and biases related to Entrepreneurship were actually backed by data.

 ## Interesting Findings: